 In 1915, the Stepney Union was operating scattered homes at 14-17 Cottage Grove (now Rhondda Grove), Mile End Road.

 In 1861-3, a new Stepney Union workhouse was erected at the west side of St Leonard's Street, Bromley-by-Bow.
 Designed by Henry Jarvis of Trinity Square, Southwark, it cost over £30,000 and was intended to accommodate up to 800 inmates.
 The foundation stone was laid by James Charrington, Chairman of the Board of Guardians and prosperous local coal merchant, at a ceremony on October 18th, 1861.
 He recounted a history of the Stepney Union and children from the Limehouse institution sang Psalm 100.
 The building opened on March 30th 1863 and local ratepayers were invited to inspect the premises and its gas lighting.

 The first Master of the establishment was initially chosen to be James Hall but the Guardians changed their minds after hearing that he had been dismissed from his previous post because of drunkenness.
 Instead, John Watson took up the post.
-On April 18th, additional works were carried out to prevent inmates climbing over the workhouse walls at the south and escaping across the railway lines.
+On April 18th, the Guardians ordered additional works to be carried out to prevent inmates climbing over the workhouse walls at the south and escaping across the railway lines.
 The workhouse location and layout and shown on the 1869 OS map: